jacobm3/gke/slides-tf.md

 The refreshed state will be used to calculate this plan, but will not be persisted to local or remote state storage.

-GCPrm_resource_group.vaultworkshop: Refreshing state...
-(ID: /subscriptions/c0a607b2-6372-4ef3-abdb-...ourceGroups/yourname-vault-workshop)
+google_container_cluster.k8sexample: Refreshing state...
+(ID: k8sdemo-cluster)

 ------------------------------------------------------------------------

-*No changes.
+No changes.
 Infrastructure is up-to-date.

 This means that Terraform did not detect any differences between your configuration and real physical resources that exist.
 As a result, no